Koshirei/coloring-pixel-save-cheat/README.md

 Launch the script with ```node index.js path2image```

-Text save file will by written in output.save, which you will need to rename according to it's true name, found in appdata/toastielab/ to update.
+Save files will by written in output.save, which you will need to rename according to it's true name, found in appdata/ToastieLabs/ColoringPixels/<pack name>, and drop into the adequate folder.

 Then boot up the game, load the image, and it should be cleared, easy steam achievement.